 - As a precaution, fill the bathtub and sink with water. - If smoke starts to get in to the apartment from cracks in the door, the postbox, or through air ventilation, air out the apartment with fresh air and seal the leaking cracks and openings with wet textiles. - If the apartment door starts heating up, cool it down with water. - If flames start hitting the apartment windows, move easily flammable items away from the window.

 Follow directions from the authorities.

 7.5 Action in the gathering area

-Gathering area: The front of the community centre
+Gathering area: Park area in front of Servinmökki